-The DragonBar includes several menus, a message area, and a microphone icon that you click to turn on and off.
-The microphone icon is also available in the system tray (on the Windows Taskbar, usually in the lower-right near the time display).
+The DragonBar is Dragon's toolbar.
+It includes menus, indicators, and a microphone icon that you click to turn Dragon's microphone on and off.
+The microphone icon is also available in the system tray on the Windows Taskbar..

 By default, the DragonBar is docked to the top of the screen and collapsed.
 If you move your mouse over it, it expands.
 (If you wish to disable this auto-collapse, click the DragonBar menu.)
-Be sure to explore, in the Options dialog's View tab, the ways you can modify the DragonBar's appearance to suit your preferences, including switching to the Classic DragonBar from version 12.
+Be sure to explore the Options dialog and the ways you can modify the DragonBar's appearance to suit your preferences, including switching to the Classic DragonBar from version 12.

 If you're familiar with Dragon and you wish to save space on your screen, set the DragonBar to Tray Icon only.
-Dragon lets you display its content by voice command as well by right-clicking the icon: say "open Dragon's tray menu."
+(You can then display its content by right-clicking the icon or by saying "open Dragon's tray menu.")

 See the Help for more information.
-Remember that you can quickly search the Help by voice command naming one or more search words or phrases, for example: "search Help for DragonBar display."
+Remember that you can quickly search the Help by saying a command that names search words, for example: "search Help for DragonBar display."

-TIP: You may want to check that your operating system does not hide Dragon's tray icon among other icons.
+TIP: You may want to check that your operating system doesn't hide Dragon's tray icon.
 (The illustration below is from the Notification Area Icons section of the Control Panel in Windows 7.)